minnibb/tp/docs/UserGuide.md

 ### Exiting the program : `exit`

 After you have finished updating your contacts, you will want to safely close ClassHive.
-The `exit` command allows you to
+The `exit` command allows you to properly shut down the application, ensuring all changes are saved.

 Format: `exit`